If you're obese, speak to your GP for advice about losing weight safely.

 If you go back to your previous calorie intake once you've lost weight, it's very likely you'll put the weight back on.
 Increasing physical activity to up to 60 minutes a day and continuing to watch what you eat may help you keep the weight off.

-Many different types of anti-obesity medicines have been tested in clinical trials, but the only one that has proved to be safe and effective is orlistat.
+Many different types of anti-obesity medicines have been tested in clinical trials, but the only ones that have proved to be safe and effective are orlistat and liraglutide.

 You can only use orlistat if a doctor or pharmacist thinks it's the right medicine for you.
 In most cases, orlistat is only available on prescription.
 The only product available over the counter directly from pharmacies is Alli, under the supervision of a pharmacist.

 Orlistat works by preventing around a third of the fat from the food you eat being absorbed.
-The undigested fat isn't absorbed into your body and is passed out with your poo.
+The undigested fat is not absorbed into your body and is passed out with your poo.
 This will help you avoid gaining weight, but will not necessarily cause you to lose weight.

-A balanced diet and exercise programme should be started before beginning treatment with orlistat, and you should continue this programme during treatment and after you stop taking orlistat.
+You'll need to start a balanced diet and exercise programme before beginning treatment with orlistat, and continue this programme during treatment and after you stop taking orlistat.

 When orlistat should be used

 Orlistat will usually only be recommended if you've made a significant effort to lose weight through diet, exercise or changing your lifestyle.

 Even then, orlistat is only prescribed if you have either: